 - On the south shore, soon after passing the abandoned lock, there is an obstruction mid-channel: this is an abandoned wharf (image at low water 2018) which has its SW end at position 53 20.715 N, 2 43.087 W as shown by Google Earth (2009 and 2015).

-- Proceeding further up river has not been possible (without prior booking) for a few years because of the trestle bridge built as a temporary measure during the construction of the Gateway Bridge.
-I went that way in 2013 before the bridge - see here - and more recently in 2019 here.
-I have always followed the south shore here, but there was a period when a route close to the north shore was considered preferable.
+- Proceeding further up river was not possible (without prior booking) for a few years because of the trestle bridge built as a temporary measure during the construction of the Gateway Bridge.
+I went that way in 2013 before the bridge - see here - and more recently in 2019 here and 2020 here.
+I have always followed the south shore here, but there was a period when a route close to the north shore was considered preferable; and in July 2020, I explored this northern option.
 A Google Earth image from 2019 shows this more northern route.

 - Further up river - basically keep to outside of bends.
 See account of my trips in August 2013 and April 2019 .
 See also Map near Fidler's Ferry (16 nm from Liverpool Marina).
 This shows the river Mersey up to the first bridge at Warrington (Forrest Way Bridge - design specification was air draught of 10 m at HAT) which is shown on the latest HO chart.
 See also Google Earth image from 2019 of bend near overhead pylons.